Licensed by Somerset County Council for civil wedding ceremonies (click for info)

-Other props include dozens of candelabra, a post box, many metres of flower garlands, chair covers, chair sashes, an indoor swing, an indoor flowered swinging hoop - which the bride can sit in - and we even have a swing for your wedding cake.
+Other props include dozens of candelabra, a post box, many metres of flower garlands, chair covers, chair sashes, a bridal arch which looks absolutely beautiful when flowered-up, an indoor swing, an indoor flowered swinging hoop - which the bride can sit in - and we even have a swing for your wedding cake.

 Click here for a video tour of our indoor 'something borrowed' props.